 We conclude that construction and operation of the Driftwood LNG Project would result in mostly temporary and short-term environmental impacts.
-However, the Project would result in permanent impacts on soils, water, wetlands, vegetation, wildlife, visual resources, land use, socioeconomics, air quality, and noise.
-In addition, there would be short-term impacts on traffic on Highway 27 near the LNG Facility during construction; however, these impacts would be positive due to mitigation measures proposed by Driftwood.
+However, the Project would result in permanent impacts on water, visual, and noise resources.
+In addition, there would be short-term impacts on traffic on LA-27 near the LNG Facility during construction; however, these impacts would be positive due to mitigation measures proposed by Driftwood.